 Now a freelance accountant, Jo works for a number of research Companies including Legacy Foresight.
 Jo is a keen runner and spends her free time pounding the streets and parks of North London

-His experience in acquiring and integrating businesses has led to work as an angel investor and as a mentor for the London Business School’s entrepreneurship programme.
+His experience in acquiring and integrating businesses has led to work as an angel investor and as a mentor for the London Business School’s MBA entrepreneurship school.

 Her strong analytical, creative and communication skills are particularly prized by companies in transition.
 She has experience across a range of consumer-facing sectors including retailing, financial services and charities.